The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League: Income and wealth inequality in terms of IPL data

-We have already mentioned that any cumulative run scored by the batters is related with his wealth.
-So, one can calculate wealth inequality considering the cumulative run scored in any 1 session, or any 2 session and so on.
-In maximum case, we can consider cumulative run in all 18 session played till now for this particular case.
-Now, the wealth inequality for cumulative run scored per 1 session can be obtained as follows:
+We have already mentioned that any cumulative runs scored by the batters is related with his wealth.
+So, one can calculate wealth inequality considering the cumulative runs scored in any 1 session, or any 2 session and so on.
+In the maximum case, we can consider cumulative runs in all 18 session played till now for this particular case.
+Now, the wealth inequality for cumulative runs scored per 1 session can be obtained as follows:

 \begin{itemize} \item Every batter has different name which identifies them.
-So, in case of wealth inequality, there is no need to tag the batters by numbers was done in income inequality.
-List the batters with the cumulative run they have scored in an entire session. \item Sort the list in accordance to cumulative run made in increasing order and prepare a table of cumulative sum from it as in previous.
+So, in case of wealth inequality, there is no need to tag the batters by numbers as was done in income inequality.
+List the batters with the cumulative runs they have scored in an entire session. \item Sort the list in accordance to cumulative runs made in increasing order and prepare a table of cumulative sum from it as in the previous case.
 Normalize the cumulative sum table to 1.
-At this point each element in the table are the required y-coordinates of the Lorenz plot.
-If the are $N$ number of players in the cumulative list, the as previous $\frac{1}{N}$ equally spaced points will represent the required points along the x-axis of the Lorenz plot. \item Calculate corresponding Gini index and the Kolkata index from the above Lorenz plot as in case of wealth inequality.
+At this point each element in the table is the required y-coordinates of the Lorenz plot.
+If the are $N$ players in the cumulative list, then, as in the previous case $\frac{1}{N}$ equally spaced points will represent the required points along the x-axis of the Lorenz plot. \item Calculate corresponding Gini index and the Kolkata index from the above Lorenz plot as in case of wealth inequality.

 \end{itemize}